vitoralbiero/vggface2_test_cleaned/README.md

 # VGGFace2 Test Dataset Cleaned
-This repository contains the curated version of the VGGFace2 Test dataset from the paper "A Method for Curation of Web-Scraped Face Image Datasets".
+This repository contains the curated version of the VGGFace2 Test dataset from the paper [A Method for Curation of Web-Scraped Face Image Datasets](https://arxiv.org/abs/2004.03074).

 Get the [curated VGGFace2 Test here].